-- a) No student is required to take more than two hour examinations in one day.
-By the same token, a maximum of two hour examinations is not considered unreasonable, and a student may not be excused from an examination on the grounds that he or she has two on one day.
-If a student has more than two examinations on one day the Dean of Student Affairs will make the necessary arrangements. - b) A faculty member has the option to require an excuse from the Dean's Office before giving a make-up of an hour examination.20
+- a) No student is required to take more than three hour examinations in one day.
+By the same token, a maximum of three hour examinations is not considered unreasonable, and a student may not be excused from an examination on the grounds that he or she has three on one day.
+If a student has more than three examinations on one day the Office of the Dean of Student Affairs will make the necessary arrangements. - b) A faculty member has the option to require an excuse from the Office of the Dean of Student Affairs before giving a make-up of an hour examination.27